Toni Morrison, Whose Soaring Novels Were Rooted In Black Lives, Dies At 88

 Her masterwork, Beloved, was a "once upon a time" based in bloody truth.
 Its real-life inspiration was Margaret Garner, a woman who escaped slavery and attempted to kill herself and her children — her 2-year-old daughter died — rather than be captured and returned to a plantation.
 Beloved was awarded the Pulitzer Prize for Fiction in 1988.
 A decade later, Oprah Winfrey produced and starred in a movie based on the book.

-Morrison was 56 when Beloved was published in 1987, but she'd been living with stories since childhood.
+Morrison was 56 when Beloved was published in 1987, but she had been living with stories since childhood.
 Born Chloe Wofford, she grew up with tales being told all around her in her hometown of Lorain, Ohio.
 Her grandparents, like millions of blacks, left the segregated South for the North, during the Great Migration.

-"I lived in a little, working-class town that had no black neighborhoods at all ..."
+"I lived in a little working-class town that had no black neighborhoods at all ..."
 Morrison told Fresh Air's Terry Gross in 2015.
 "We all played together.
 Everybody was either somebody from the South or an immigrant from East Europe or from Mexico."

-She said she wasn't particularly aware of segregation growing up, but that her father "was very, very serious in his hatred of white people."
+She said that she wasn't particularly aware of segregation growing up, but that her father "was very, very serious in his hatred of white people."
 Her mother mitigated that.
 "Everybody was an individual whom she approved of or disapproved of based on her perception of them as individuals," Morrison recalled.

-As a child, young Chloe listened when the adults told stories about their southern homes.
+As a child, young Chloe listened when the adults told stories about their Southern homes.
 In a 2010 interview, she said their language stayed with her.
 Within her own family, she said.
 "There was street language, there was sermonic language.
 You know, people actually quoted the Bible to you."

 Author Interviews